By

 Manage your workforce with ease with Airswift's Employer of Record services

 There’s a good forecast for business in the next few years.
-With the world economy stabilizing after a really turbulent period, companies are again looking to grow.
+With the world economy stabilising after a turbulent period, companies are again looking to grow.
 In the meantime, while expanding internationally, organisations must look out for different work cultures, and adapt to distinctive legislations and labour laws.

 When setting up an entity, odds are that your company will have to go through a lot to manage employees' salaries, benefits, leaves and more.
 We can act as an Employer of Record (EoR) and take care of all administrative responsibilities such as onboarding, payroll, creating a competitive benefits package and tax management.